ilacorda/traive-engineering-challenge/README.md

 ## Project Overwiew

 This project was developed as part of the technical challenge for the Traive Engineering interview.
 The goal is to build a RESTful API in Go (Golang), allowing the management of user transactions.
 The API will enable the creation and listing of transactions with features like pagination and filtering.
-The project has been time-boxed to a maximum of 4 hours in order to showcase the candidate's ability to deliver an application within a limited timeframe.
+The project has been time-boxed to a maximum of 5 hours in order to showcase the candidate's ability to deliver an application within a limited timeframe.

 ## Design Assumptions

 - **Framework**: The project uses the Gin web framework for its lightweight nature and efficient performance in building RESTful APIs.
 - **Database**: PostgreSQL is chosen for its reliability and feature-rich support for transactional data management.
-- **Transactions**: Each transaction includes details such as ID, origin, user ID, amount, operation type (credit/debit), and creation timestamp.
+- **Transactions**: Each transaction includes details such as `ID`, `origin`, `user ID`, `amount`, `transaction type` (credit/debit), and `createdAt` timestamp.
 Additional attributes have not been considered at this stage.
+- **Pagination**: The API supports pagination for listing transactions, allowing users to navigate through large datasets efficiently.
+- **Filtering**: The API supports filtering transactions based on `origin` and `transaction type`, providing users with the flexibility to query specific records.

 ## Technical Challenge Requirements

 - Develop an API to manage transactions with capabilities to create and list transactions.
 - Ensure the API supports pagination and filtering for listing transactions.
-- Aim for a production-ready application with considerations for project structure, code organization, and technology choices.
+- Aim for a production-ready application in terms of project structure, code organization, technology choices and best practices.
 - Incorporate error handling and robust application behavior analysis strategies.
-- Utilize a consistent naming convention and maintain code readability.
+- Utilise a consistent naming convention and maintain code readability.
+- Include comprehensive documentation and instructions for running the application as well as Swagger documentation for the API endpoints.

 ## Project Structure